srahul0502/Technical-Blog/clmeps8ef000z08l2gwucc0we.md

 With your AWS, Azure, or GCP environment configured, Terraform can now use the appropriate credentials to interact with these cloud providers when provisioning and managing your infrastructure.

-# Key Terraform Terminologies: A Comprehensive Guide
+# 👉Key Terraform Terminologies: A Comprehensive Guide

 In the world of Terraform, mastering these five essential terms is your gateway to effective infrastructure management.
 Let's explore each terminology in greater detail, understand their significance, learn when and why to employ them, and see how they come to life with real-world examples.